 Shopping Actions is Google’s foray into online marketplaces and, potentially, a real competitor for Amazon.
 The difference between Shopping Actions and Amazon is that Google does not promote private label products within its marketplace.
 Therefore, Shopping Actions partners do not face direct competition from the marketplace owner, as they do on Amazon.

 Shopping Actions is also a way for retailers to leverage Google’s omnichannel reach and place their products in front of a wider audience.
 Google has published results that indicate an increase in conversions, compared to selling on Google Shopping alone, and increased customer loyalty.

 The platform also strives to eliminate friction from purchases, with solutions like 1-click reordering and personalized recommendations based on past orders.
 Many of the products listed on the marketplace are consumables, which shoppers reorder regularly.

 There are some limitations to Shopping Actions, such as reporting capabilities.
 Shopping Actions provides high-level dashboard reporting that analyzes data at three levels–all stores and fulfillment centers, a single store or fulfillment center, or a product and top product categories.
 These dashboards include data on average order value, average number of items per order, sales, fulfilled orders, lost sales, and fill rate., and more.

 Retailers who are not a part of Shopping Actions may experience increased competition from these ads within Google Shopping.
 That may place more pressure on retailers to join the marketplace.

 Google continues to test new ways to expose consumers to this environment on the SERP and is refining how it balances Shopping Actions ads with Google Shopping ads.
-Watch this space carefully to see if consumers continue adopting the marketplace and if retailers see the level of revenue gains that justify adoption.
+Watch this space carefully to see if consumers adopt the new marketplace and if retailers see the level of revenue gains that justify adoption.